 - From one of the old men hammering a stake into a ground to a toddler hammering on a pot lid with a spoon.

-- From one of the younger women comforting the white colt to Ugna playing with a puppy.
+- From one of the younger women comforting the white camel to Ugna playing with a puppy.

-- Music Soothes the Savage Beast: After the mare won't nurse, and bottle-feeding the colt fails, the family decides they have to perform a "hoos" ceremony.
+- Music Soothes the Savage Beast: After the mother camel won't nurse her baby, and bottle-feeding proves insufficient, the family decides they have to perform a "hoos" ceremony.
 They bring a musician, who plays music on his Morin khuur, a stringed instrument resembling a fiddle.
-One of the women sings to the mare.
-It works, as afterwards the mare stands still and lets the colt nurse.
+One of the women sings to the mother camel.
+It works, as afterwards she stands still and lets the calf nurse.

-- Parental Neglect: The mare deliberately avoids the colt, trotting away when the colt approaches, never standing still to let the colt nurse.
+- Parental Neglect: Mama camel deliberately avoids her young, trotting away when he approaches, never standing still to let him suckle.

 - Shout-Out: Some kids in a yurt with electricity on the edge of a village are watching Russian cartoon Nu, Pogodi!.

 - Video Credits: Ends with all the members of the family posing in front of the camera while their names pop up.
-The last to be shown are the mare and her colt, who were named Ingen Temee and Botok, respectively.
+The last to be shown are the baby camel and its mother, who were named Botok and Ingen Temee, respectively.